bridge-exe/Praat-Note-Parser/README.txt

 4. Go to main.py and follow the prompts
 5. After filling in the prompts (file name, name of the instrument, final TextGrid file name, true/false settings), hit Run.

-To save the data as a .TextGrid file:
+To export the .TextGrid file:
-6. In the repl, click the "Add file" icon in the top left to create a .TextGrid file.
+6. In the repl, click the three dots in the top left of the repl -> "Download as zip" 6a.
+Extract the files to your computer, namely the new .TextGrid file.
-  6a.
-Copy-paste the output data from #5 into this new file.
   6b.
-Click the three dots in the top left of the repl -> "Download as zip" 6c.
-Extract the files to your computer, namely the new .TextGrid file.
+OPTIONALLY you may choose to copy-paste the output into a notepad app on your computer, then save that as a .TextGrid file.
 You now have the final .TextGrid file.

 To upload the .TextGrid file into ELAN: